aflansburg/bearhugs/README.md

 ```

 Files are written to `./data` and purged each time you export.

+## My notes have sensitive info though!
 Some notes will not be exported if they contain certain keywords that may indicate sensitve contents.
+You can customize this if you pull down / fork this repository.
 Check out the [`contains_sensitive_info()`](https://github.com/aflansburg/bearhugs/blob/main/bearhugs/notes.py#L17) method.